vighneshb04/ACM_Task_Vighnesh-B/Task_04-AWS-Hosting/README.md

 ## Conclusion
 You have successfully deployed a web application on AWS using EC2, S3, and Route 53.
 Follow the security best practices outlined to keep your application safe and secure.

+## Deploy a Web Application on AWS

+### Objective:
+Deploy a simple web application (e.g., a portfolio site or a blog) on AWS.

+### Requirements:
+- Use services like EC2 for the server, S3 for storage, and Route 53 for DNS management.
+- Ensure the application is secure with proper IAM roles and policies.